kayoumido/SEC_LABO2/readme.md

 $ cp .env.example .env
 ```

-If you want, you can change the `DATABASE_URL` to whatever you want.
+If you want, you can change the `DATABASE_URL` to whatever you want, just update the `.env` file.

 Now you can create the database by running the following